IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Figure 3.71.4.1.1-1: Sequence of HTTP(S) requests in the client credential grant type.

-The Authorization Client actor requests an access token using its client credentials (or other supported means of authentication).
+The Authorization Client actor requests an access token using client credentials (or other supported means of authentication).
 This grant type SHALL be used by confidential clients only [OAuth 2.1, Section 4.2].

 The Authorization Client actor makes a HTTP(s) POST request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.2.2]:

 - *grant_type* (REQUIRED): The value of the parameter SHALL be *client_credentials*.

 - *scope* (OPTIONAL): The scope of the access request.

+- *resource* (REQUIRED): Single valued identifier of the Resource Server api endpoint to be accessed [JWT Access Token, Section 3].

 The request SHALL use the *application/x-www-form-urlencoded* format with a character encoding of UTF-8 [OAuth 2.1, Section 4.4.2].